DanBrown180/brightcove-video-connect/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.0.9 =
+1.0.9 is an important bugfix and is recommended for all users

 = 1.0.8 =
 1.0.8 is an important bugfix and is recommended for all users